-(ii) Either one complies to the well-defined and well-known scientific standards or one is out of science.
+(ii) Either one complies with the well-defined and well-known scientific standards or one is out of science.

 (iii) Economics is materially and formally inconsistent and therefore out of science.#1

 (iv) The definition of science has been given in the post above.#2 It seems that your attention span is less than that of a fruit fly.